 Temperature Sensitive markings shall be shown as part of the item identification data on unit packs, intermediate containers, exterior containers, and unpacked items.
-If Seller packs a Temperature Sensitive Item - the container should also be marked with either one of the Temperature Sensitive markings shown below (whichever is most appropriate), including the manufactured, cured, assembled or packed date (apply one date), and the expiration or inspect/test date, as appropriate.
+If Seller packs a Temperature Sensitive Item, then the Seller should verify that the container is marked with all the following:

+- the more appropriate of either of the Temperature Sensitive markings shown below - the one most appropriate date of the manufactured, cured, assembled, or packed dates - the more appropriate date of the expiration or inspect/test dates

 Preprinted labels are available online from various sources.